aperezAtrapalo/symfony/UPGRADE-3.1.md

    ```

  * The `!!php/object` tag to indicate dumped PHP objects has been deprecated
-   and will be removed in Symfony 4.0.
+   and will be removed in Makhan 4.0.
 Use the `!php/object` tag instead.

 Validator
 ---------

  * The `DateTimeValidator::PATTERN` constant has been deprecated and will be
-   removed in Symfony 4.0.
+   removed in Makhan 4.0.